TUM-CS-CTV/CascadeMOO/README.md

 hit Run.

 ## Run the optimization codes
-You can use the the optimization code to produce all optimization results in our paper and more.
+You can use the the optimization codes to produce all optimization results in our paper and more.
 Save both files in the same directory.
-To run the optimization codes open both files in Spyder and run the xx file.
-You can vary the values of the following
-parameters: Φ^EC, Φ^CC and k_La to make different sets of Pareto-optimal solutions.
+Open both files in Spyder and run the xx file.
+You can vary the values of the following parameters: Φ^EC, Φ^CC and k_La to make different sets of Pareto-optimal solutions.

 ## Publications
 When using this work, please cite our paper: